helenclx/helenchong.dev/src/blog/posts/2025-05-21-vento-in-eleventy.md

 ---
-title: "Vento: My Favourite Templating Language for Eleventy"
+title: "Vento: My Favourite Template Language for Eleventy"
 desc: I have switched to using Vento as the template engine in my websites built with Eleventy, and I love it.
 date: 2025-05-21T20:24:41+0800
 topics: ["eleventy", "vento", "nunjucks"]
 toc: true
 ---
 I have used the static site generator [Eleventy](https://www.11ty.dev/) to build my websites for a year since April 2024.
-A noteworthy feature of Eleventy is its support for multiple templating languages, though [Liquid](https://liquidjs.com/) and [Nunjucks](https://mozilla.github.io/nunjucks/) seem to be the most popular choices among Eleventy users, as both languages not only receive built-in support from Eleventy without a third-party plugin, but also are the most documented in Eleventy's official documentation.
+A noteworthy feature of Eleventy is its support for multiple template languages, though [Liquid](https://liquidjs.com/) and [Nunjucks](https://mozilla.github.io/nunjucks/) seem to be the most popular choices among Eleventy users, as both languages not only receive built-in support from Eleventy without a third-party plugin, but also are the most documented in Eleventy's official documentation.

-## Nunjucks: My Original Go-To Templating Language in Eleventy
+## Nunjucks: My Original Go-To Template Language in Eleventy

-I have tried both Nunjucks and Liquid, but I settled for Nunjucks as the go-to templating language of my Eleventy websites, mainly because I was already somewhat familiar with Nunjucks' syntax since I had written [Jinja](https://jinja.palletsprojects.com/en/stable/), the templating engine Nunjucks is based on, as part of the [CS50's Introduction to Computer Science](/blog/topics/cs50x/) course.
+I have tried both Nunjucks and Liquid, but I settled for Nunjucks as the go-to template language of my Eleventy websites, mainly because I was already somewhat familiar with Nunjucks' syntax since I had written [Jinja](https://jinja.palletsprojects.com/en/stable/), the template engine Nunjucks is based on, as part of the [CS50's Introduction to Computer Science](/blog/topics/cs50x/) course.
 Another major reason I chose Nunjucks over Liquid was the [macro](https://mozilla.github.io/nunjucks/templating.html#macro) feature, which works similarly to functions in other programming languages, while Liquid lacks an equivalent feature.

 ## Drawbacks of Nunjucks